 Learning about Technology

-Technology is all about solving problems:
+Technology is about solving problems and about intervention by design.

 At the heart of the “good old number 8” New Zealander is a technology practitioner, skilled by adversity, isolation and necessity, in adapting and innovation.
 Using the materials around him and inventing those that arent.